Yes! We’re proud to be one of the first online platforms recognized by CASEL.

 In some instances, a student’s first response has proven dangerous to the point that they intend to harm themselves or others.
 In these situations, supervising adults were able to immediately follow-up and initiate the proper care or intervention.

-We offer a text to voice option for students that struggle with literacy.
-In addition, our modules are targeted at a 7th-grade reading level.
+We offer a text to voice option for students that struggle with reading.
+In addition, our modules are targeted at a seventh-grade reading level.
 We may deal with challenging content, but we do so with a variety of learners in mind.

 Yes.
 Students have the ability to select from a few break activities such as games, guided meditation, and listening to music.